kgar/foundry-vtt-tidy-5e-sheets/To Do/Vehicle/To Do - Vehicles.md

 A ship can have 1-3 actions, and certain sample vehicles will always put the highest number on the far right field, even when there are only 1 or 2 actions.

+## Bonus To Dos

+- [ ] Incapacitated calculation for NPCs and PCs: is it taking temp HP into account?